-Acute risk (event driven) | low to medium risk, medium to long term
+Acute risk (event driven)

-As a fabless semiconductor company, our own operations are unlikely to face any specific material risks as a result of the physical are located in modern buildings in city centres located in major impacts of climate change, such as property damage due to extreme weather events (i.e. changes in temperature, wind patterns or water-related).
+As a fabless semiconductor company, our own operations are unlikely to face any specific material risks as a result of the physical impacts of climate change, such as property damage due to extreme weather events (i.e. changes in temperature, wind patterns or water-related).

 In 2025 we intend to evaluate the requirements and costs involved in such an assessment.
 Please refer to page 22 for additional details on our goals for 2025.

-All our employees can work remotely and the majority of our offices
+All our employees can work remotely and the majority of our offices are located in modern buildings in city centres located in major cities.